Autumn 2025: Montréal cultural guide for families

 Musée McCord Stewart, Downtown

 Explore the history of Montréal in its diversity through exhibitions that often take interactive avenues.
-Numerous workshops and guided tours for the whole family are organized every weekend and when the weather’s fine, Museum Alley comes to life.
-Don't miss the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience which showcases the knowledge and history of Indigenous peoples, as well as the current temporary exhibitions: Costume Balls – Dressing Up History, 1870-1927 (until August 17, 2025), Little Burgundy – Evolving Montréal (until September 2, 2025) and Pounding the Pavement: Montréal Street Photography (until October 26, 2025).
+Numerous workshops and guided tours for the whole family are organized every weekend.
+Don't miss the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience which showcases the knowledge and history of Indigenous peoples, as well as the current temporary exhibitions: Africa Fashion (September 25, 2025 until February 1, 2026), Aunties’ Work (October 23, 2025 to May 24, 2026), On the Menu – Montréal, A Restaurant Story (November 26, 2025 to October 18, 2026), Little Burgundy – Evolving Montréal (until September 28, 2025) and Pounding the Pavement: Montréal Street Photography (until October 26, 2025).
 Free entry for children 12 and under.

 Redpath Museum, Downtown